-The boundaries we put up between our properties – walls, fences and hedges – are not barriers to pollinators.
+Walls, fences and hedges – the boundaries between our properties – are not barriers to pollinators.

-But when that garden is concrete, or its flowers have no pollen or nectar, pollinators have no reason to visit.
+But when the second garden is concrete, or its flowers have no pollen or nectar, pollinators have no reason to visit.

-Honeybees, our most important pollinators, are in trouble.
-Beekeepers are dealing with ‘colony collapse disorder’ and a parasite, the varroa mite.
-Chemical pesticides used in gardens and countryside leave honeybees disoriented, unable to remember where they are & forgetting the way back to their hives.
+Our most important pollinators, the honeybees, are in trouble.
+Beekeepers are dealing with ‘colony collapse disorder’ & a parasite, the varroa mite.
+Chemical pesticides used in gardens & countryside leave the bees disoriented, unable to remember where they are & forgetting the way back to their hives.
 Bumblebees too are in trouble, with numbers declining.

-If plants in our gardens or windowboxes attracted honeybees, bumblebees and other pollinators, drawing them along a virtual river of wildflowers (see Bees Favourites pages for some suggestions) we could be working together to get Britain buzzing again.
-Wherever you are, if there are birds, bees, or butterflies flourishing near you, it should be possible for you to plant something that will bring them into your windowbox, onto your patch.
+If plants in our gardens or windowboxes attracted honeybees, bumblebees & other pollinators, drawing them along a virtual river of wildflowers (see Bees Favourites pages for some suggestions) we could be working together to get Britain buzzing again.
+Wherever you are, if there are birds, bees, or butterflies flourishing nearby, you should be able to plant something that will bring them into your windowbox, onto your patch.

 http://www.foxleas.com – THE POLLINATOR GARDEN

-Gardener and ecologist Marc Carlton created this clear and extensive website, based on his experience of bringing more wildlife into his south London garden.
-He wants it to be printed and/or downloaded for personal or non-commercial use.
-Now living in Chepstow, Marc Carlton welcomes emails and will usually be available to give talks in the area (Bristol and North Wales).
+Gardener and ecologist Marc Carlton created this clear & extensive website, based on his experience of bringing more wildlife into his south London garden.
+He wants it to be printed &/or downloaded for personal or non-commercial use.
+Now living in Chepstow, Marc Carlton welcomes emails & will usually be available to give talks in the area (Bristol and North Wales).
 In THE POLLINATOR GARDEN, you will find:

 * How insects feed from flowers